We’re happy to support your travel preparation!

 I use Canon camera gear and will list links to the gear I take to Nebraska below.
 Every trip is different, so these are the lens ranges that I use most often to photograph the cranes.
 You can use them as a guide to compare to gear you already own.

-I always advocate that you consider purchasing Camera Gear from your Local Camera Store.
+For new photography gear purchases, I always advocate that you consider purchasing Camera Gear from your Local Camera Store.
 In Colorado, I work with Englewood Camera.
-Englewood Camera has also been a big supporter of our photography experiences at the Crane Trust, so your support of them is greatly appreciated.
+Englewood Camera has also been a big supporter of my photography workshops and tours, so your support of them is greatly appreciated.

-If you are considering the purchase of a new Canon camera for the trip, I highly recommend the Canon R5.
+If you are considering the purchase of a new Canon camera for the Nebraska sandhill cranes photography trip, I highly recommend the Canon R5 Mark II.
 It is a full frame mirrorless camera with excellent image quality and very useful features.
-(Canon may be releasing a newer model of this camera in 2024, so you might want to check with me before making the purchase so I can give you updates on the newest model available.)
 I can still use all of my EF lenses by purchasing an adapter.
 In fact, I almost prefer the EF lenses as I can use an adapter with a drop in filter that makes it easy to change filters quickly in the field.
 My filter recommendations are listed below in a separate section.

 RF Lenses worth considering in place of the lenses above